XertroV/aec-membership-test-simulator/README.md

 The AEC is on record about why it imposes a limit on membership lists used for verification:

-> 26. In respect of the assertion in the application for review that the AEC failed to test the lists provided by the Party on 12 June 2017 (which contained 650 members) and on 20 August 2017 (which contained 739 members), the Commission notes that the ‘Party Registration Guide’ requests that parties provide a list of between 500 to 550 members.
+> &emsp; 26.
+In respect of the assertion in the application for review that the AEC failed to test the lists provided by the Party on 12 June 2017 (which contained 650 members) and on 20 August 2017 (which contained 739 members), the Commission notes that the ‘Party Registration Guide’ requests that parties provide a list of between 500 to 550 members.
 This is considered to be to a party’s advantage, by minimizing the work required of the party in confirming the enrolment status and contact details of additional other members.

 Source: <https://www.aec.gov.au/Parties_and_Representatives/Party_Registration/Registration_Decisions/2018/2018-commonwealth-of-australia-party-statement-of-reasons.pdf> ([mirror](https://web.archive.org/web/20190403114018/https://www.aec.gov.au/Parties_and_Representatives/Party_Registration/Registration_Decisions/2018/2018-commonwealth-of-australia-party-statement-of-reasons.pdf))